Discover Washington in the Pacific Northwest

 Chambers Bay Golf Course

-Nestled along the picturesque Puget Sound in University Place, Washington, Chambers Bay Golf Course stands as a testament to the harmonious fusion of championship level golf and natural beauty.
-Designed by Robert Trent Jones II, this links style course is sculpted into the rugged terrain, offering golfers a challenging yet rewarding experience.
+Nestled along the picturesque Puget Sound in University Place, Washington, Chambers Bay Golf Course is a testament to the harmonious fusion of championship-level golf and natural beauty.
+Designed by Robert Trent Jones II, this links-style course is sculpted into the rugged terrain, offering golfers a challenging yet rewarding experience.
 Host to the 2015 U.S. Open, Chambers Bay is renowned for its undulating fairways, sprawling dunes, and panoramic views of the Puget Sound and Olympic Mountains.
 The iconic Chambers Bay Bridge, connecting the course to the clubhouse, adds to the dramatic scenery.

 Desert Canyon Golf Resort